By Julian Horwitz

 Peer Reviewed

 Case: A 35 year-old, overweight female presents to the emergency room with five days of left lower quadrant abdominal pain.
-The pain is 10/10 in severity and …
+The pain is 10/10 in …